altera2015/linalg/README.md

 A Simple Linear Algebra Package.

 This package is intended to be a portable, easy to use linear algebra package.
-It does not have any dependencies outside of Dart itself, thus making it portable and easy to integrate.
+The library does not have any dependencies outside of Dart itself, thus making it portable and easy to integrate.
+Internally all numbers are stored as Dart Doubles ( 64 bit as specified in the IEEE 754 standard ).

 Our goal is to keep the code readable, documented and maintainable.